 All Members and staff need to be aware of, and have ready access to, the Council's agreed policies and procedures eg. Financial Regulations, Standing Orders, Codes of Conduct, Code of Corporate Governance and any relevant practice and procedure documents.
-A review of the Council's Constitution les-being/has-been led by the Group Head of Corporate Governance.
-The Governance Framework has-been continues to be developed and enhanced to reflect the Council's significant property/asset portfolio. increasing-commercial-asset-acquisitions-and-investments-.
+A review of the Council's Constitution has been led by the Group Head of Corporate Governance.
+The Governance Framework continues to be developed and enhanced to reflect the Council's significant property/asset portfolio.